sblauth/cashocs/README.rst

         cd tests
         pytest

     from the source / repository root directory.
+Note, that it might take some time to perform all of these tests for the very first time, as FEniCS compiles the necessary code.
+However, on subsequent iterations the compiled code is retrieved from a cache, so that the tests are singificantly faster.

 .. readme_end_installation